shanerodrigues/covid-tracker-australia/README.md

 # COVID-19 Tracker for Australia

 This displays COVID-19 data for Australia.
+- It shows the current confirmed cases, recovered cases and number of deaths.
+- There is a map component in which hovering over a particular state, shows the current confirmed, recovered and number of deaths.
-The data is presented in a tabular form separated by states.
-There is also a map component, where if you hover over a particular state, its data is displayed.
+- At the bottom the current confirmed, recovered and number of deaths is is presented in a tabular form separated by states.

 ## References